Windley Key Fossil Reef Geological State Park

 Today, visitors can walk along 8-foot-high quarry walls to see cross sections of the ancient coral and learn about the quarry and its operation, an important part of Florida's 20th-century history.
-Samples of the quarry machinery have been preserved at the park.
+Samples of the quarry machinery are preserved at the park.

-Visitors can enjoy the natural attributes of this island while strolling five short self-guided trails.
+Visitors can enjoy the natural beauty of this island while strolling five short self-guided trails.
 Picnic tables are available.

-The visitor center, open Thursday through Monday, 8 a.m. to 5 p.m., features educational exhibits about the history of this site.
-Located at Mile Marker 84.9 on Windley Key near Islamorada.
+The visitor center features educational exhibits about the history of this site.
+The park is located at Mile Marker 84.9 on Windley Key near Islamorada.